 During the Royal wedding between the Kree, Ronan the Accuser and the Inhuman, Crystal.
 Vulcan's Imperial Guard strike fast and hard before teleporting out.
 The Starjammers are quick to counter attack but are blitzed and Lilandra is captured, Ch'od looses his hand when trying to stop them from taking her.

 The Starjammers however are quick to go after her from the clutches of the Shi'ar.
 They accompanied by the new Inhuman Elite strike and board a Shi'ar vessel to retrieve information on her location and proceed to go after them.
 They encounter the faction of the Guardians of the Galaxy sent out as an envoy to meet with Emperor Vulcan and quickly take them along to retrieve Lilandra.
 The Starjammers together with the Guardians drop in on the Shi'ar ship bring Lilandra back to the Shi'ar Throneworld where she is to stand trial.

 They are quick to engage the Imperial Guard as they board where Rachel aiding Rocket Raccoon gets the drop on Gladiator till he sees through their trick and proceeds to quickly defeat the two teams but then after Lilandra pleads with him he seems to turn on the Imperial Guards and killing one of them in the process.

 Members Korvus and Rachel Summers of the Starjammers than suddenly lose their connection to the Phoenix Force during a battle.
 Havok than leads the Starjammers back to Earth because of this but Ch'od and Raza Longknife stay behind.

-The Starjammers appeared many times during the Animated series run.
+The Starjammers appeared during the Phoenix Saga episodes.